npick001/npick001/README.md

 I like learning and using new methods for problem solving and computational methods

 Modeling and Simulation Engineering

-Minors:
-        Physics &
+Concentration: Advanced Simulation Techniques

-        Computer Science
+Minor: Computer Science

 Grad date: May 2024

-Using GitHub I would like to create Discord bots, while learning JavaScript and coding with my friends.
+Using GitHub I will be making a whole bunch of random projects that I want to work on.